-Master planning can be a time-consuming process and may only be suitable for some centres, depending on their size, catchment, layout and particular opportunities that may exist to improve a centre’s function or performance.
+Master planning can be a time-consuming process and may only be suitable for some centres, depending on the extent of damage, their size, catchment, layout and particular opportunities that may exist to improve a centre’s layout, function or performance.

-Master plans are developed within a framework of five themes via an ‘Inquiry by Design’ approach to ensure a comprehensive and integrated view of the centre’s potential, as expressed by the resulting vision, goals and actions for the centre.
+They are developed within a framework of five themes via an inquiry-by-design approach to ensure a comprehensive and integrated view of the centre’s potential, as expressed by the resulting vision, goals and actions for the centre.
+In some cases, actions include case management by Council staff to assist business owners to rebuild and recover.

-Each master plan contains an implementation plan setting out the expected leaders of, and timeframes for, each action.
+Each master plan contains an implementation plan setting out the expected leaders, and timeframes for, each action.
 While the Council leads some actions, others are led by private landowners and community groups.

 Master plans often guide other Council advice and decision-making, with respect to strategic land acquisition and the provision of grant funding, for example.

 Implementation of all master plan actions is reported to the Council biannually.
-The biannual report [PDF, 4.4 MB] also refers to Bishopdale Mall revitalisation and the community-led revitalisation efforts in Linwood Village.
-Progress updates for suburban projects that come under the Enliven Places Programme are also included.
+The biannual report [PDF, 4.4 MB] also refers to Bishopdale Mall revitalisation and the community-led revitalisation efforts in Linwood Village, along with other suburban locations the subject of urban regeneration initiatives.
+These include suburban projects that come under the Enliven Places Programme.

 Adopted in December 2013.